mikaolmes/Task-Manager/README.md

 - [ ] Host the Project on Github (Github pages)
 - [ ] Link the Socials
 - [ ] Make the different Themes (dark & light)
+- [ ] Make the whole website Responsive